danblakemore/universal-indent-gui/README_older_but_worth_reading.txt

   * Uncrustify

 - By these indenters the following programming languages are supported:
-  C, C++, C#, Cobol, CSS, D, HTML, JAVA, Javascript, ObjectiveC, Pawn, Perl, PHP, Ruby, Shellscript, VALA, XML and XSL.
+  C, C++, C#, Cobol, CSS, D, HTML, Java, Javascript, ObjectiveC, Pawn, Perl, PHP, Ruby, Shellscript, VALA, XML and XSL.

 - Directly see how the code/text is affected by a indenter parameter